14 – 16th July 2017

 Pál was born into a Christian family, in the province of Transylvania where they belonged to the Hungarian ethnic minority in Romania.
 He learned the truths of the Bible from his parents at an early age.
 Despite difficult circumstances around the time of the revolution in 1989, Pál remained fully committed to serving the Lord and was encouraged to study theology.
 He came to study at the EMF School of Biblical Studies in 1995 which was followed by a further year of practical training in a church in Cambridgeshire.
 He continued to pursue theological studies at the Hungarian Baptist Seminary in Cluj, at Bucharest University (BA) and at Evangelical Theological College of Wales in Bryntirion, now Union School of Theology (MA).

-Pál is currently the pastor of the Hungarian Baptist Church in Luna de Sus and is writing his PhD on The Missiological Significance of Luke 24:44-49 in the Theology of the Act of the Apostles.
+Pál is currently the pastor of the Hungarian Baptist Church in Luna de Sus and has recently finished his PhD on The Missiological Significance of Luke 24:44-49 in the Theology of the Act of the Apostles.
 Besides pastoring the church, he reaches out to the Gypsy community of Mera.
 As most of the Gypsies in the village were illiterate, Pál taught them the alphabet so that they could read the Bible.
 There is now a small Gypsy church in the village and those saved are a powerful testimony to the village.
 Pál also heads up the youth work and runs children’s camps over the summer period.
 In addition, he is involved with theological training at the Hungarian Baptist Theological Faculty in Oradea and acts as a mentor for those who graduate from the seminary.

 MAIN SPEAKER: Lindsay Brown

 Lindsay was converted to Christ as a teenager and studied European History at Oxford University, where he was President of the Christian Union.